 Guidance for 2019

-The guidance for 2019 is based on, among others, the completion of Mall of Tripla in the last quarter, the estimated timing of completion of the residential projects under construction and the company’s solid order backlog.
-At the end of December, 63% of the order backlog was sold.
+The result guidance for 2019 is based, for instance, on the completion of Mall of Tripla in the last quarter, the estimated time of completion of residential projects under construction, and the company’s solid order backlog.
+At the end of June, 77% of the order backlog was sold.

-Significant fluctuation is expected between the quarters due to normal seasonal variation, sales of business premises projects and the timing of completions of residential projects as well as Mall of Tripla.
+Significant fluctuation is expected to take place between the quarters due to normal seasonal variation, sales of business premises projects and the timing of completion of residential projects and Mall of Tripla.
 As in 2018, the last quarter of the year is expected to be clearly the strongest.
-The company estimates that the adjusted operating profit for first quarter of 2019 will be on par with the comparison period (pro forma).
+The company estimates that the adjusted operating profit for the third quarter of 2019 will decrease from the comparison period (pro forma, restated 6-9/2018: EUR 31.4 million) and be clearly positive.

 Factors affecting the guidance